 alias string in

-But this convenient representation is recommended unless user wants have finer control on how the gating is done.
+But this convenient representation is recommended unless the user wants to have finer control on how the gating is done.

-For instance, sometime we need to use different
+For instance, sometimes we need to use different

 cd8 gating needs to depend on